 - grazing areas

-The area is both anthropologically and historically rich, with two major indigenous groups: Chocos and Kunas, as well as a number of smaller groups still living by traditional practices.
+The area is both anthropologically and historically rich, with two major indigenous groups: Chocos and Kunas, and several smaller groups still living by traditional practices.

 These groups have maintained their subsistence agricultural systems through centuries of cultural contact.
 Over 31,400 inhabitants (2000) live in the buffer and transition areas.
-On the western boundary of the park, there are a number of small farming plots.
+On the park's western boundary, there are several small farming plots.

 Darién is the only incomplete section of the Pan-American Highway.
-Completing the highway would open up the area to settlement and may lead to uncontrolled forestry, mining, agriculture, and hunting resulting in deforestation, soil erosion, and disruption of the fragile ecological equilibrium and dislocation of the traditional practices of the indigenous inhabitants.
+Completing the highway would open up the area to settlement.
+It may lead to uncontrolled forestry, mining, agriculture, and hunting resulting in deforestation, soil erosion, disruption of the fragile ecological equilibrium and dislocation of the traditional practices of the indigenous inhabitants.

 The main goal of the Biosphere Reserve is to maintain the indigenous culture and traditional practices and to promote Darién's regional biological diversity conservation.